SAP-samples/teched2023-AD266/exercises/ex4/README.md

 Let's test the code to make sure it functions correctly:

-- [ ] 🔨Run the application and head to http://localhost:8080/odata/v4/GoalService/Goal
+- [ ] 🔨 **Run the application and head to http://localhost:8080/odata/v4/GoalService/Goal**

 > **Tip:** This uses endpoints we created for you in the `GoalServiceController` for ease of testing.

-You should see an empty list as we haven't created a goal for the user just yet.
+You should see a few goals being returned in the response.

-- [ ] 🔨Temporarily change the `DEMO_ID` in the `Helper` class to `ID00` and run the application again.

-//TODO update this

 ### 4.1.2 Filter for Learning Goals